3n/JustTheTip/README.md

   * position : (string or object) Position of the tip relative to its element.
 A string that follows the conventions of Element.Position.
 If you wish to specify the position and the edge, pass an object with both key/value pairs.
 Defaults to { 'position': 'upperRight', 'edge': 'upperLeft' }.
+	* shouldShowTip : (function) a function that is passed the current hovered element and returns a boolean.
+If true is returned the tip will show, otherwise it will be ignored for this element.

 Events
 ------